 You can fit 2 racks of ribs in the Instant Pot.
 If they are too squished together, they won't cook evenly.
 You can see in the photo above that they naturally have space between them when placed in the pressure cooker.

 Side ribs extend down the side of the animal over the belly.
 Therefore, they are less tender than back ribs and are less expensive.
-However, because they are less tender, they also take longer to cook.
+However, they also take longer to cook because they are less tender.

-You cook the ribs the same way as frozen, reduce the cooking time to 30 minutes, and do a natural release.
+You cook the ribs like frozen, reduce the cook time to 30 minutes, and do a natural release.

-There are so many side dishes that would complement these pork ribs.
-Some you might like to try are:
+There are so many side dishes that complement these pork ribs.
+My favorites are Crispy Oven-Roasted Potatoes and Oven Baked Beans with Creamy Potato Salad.

-If you are lucky enough to have leftovers, place them in a container with a tight-fitting lid and put them in the fridge.
+If you are lucky enough to have leftovers, place them in an airtight container and put them in the fridge.
 They will keep for up to 3 days.

 To reheat, place in an oven-safe pan, add 2 tablespoon of water, cover with aluminum foil, and reheat in the oven at 250˚F. They will be ready when the internal temperature is 130˚F to 140˚F.